hantsy/spring-reactive-sample/docs/data/data-neo4j-rx.md

 }
 ```

 In the above codes,  `@Node`, `@Id`, `@GeneratedValue` are located in the package `org.neo4j.springframework.data.core.schema` which is part of the new Spring Data Neo4j Rx project.

 Spring Data Neo4j Rx also supports the annotations from Spring Data Commons project.
-For example, you can use `Id` and `Persistent` from Spring Data Commons instead of the `Id` and  `Node` annotations from the new Spring Data  Neo4j RX.
+For example, you can use `Id` and `Persistent` from Spring Data Commons instead of the `Id` and  `Node` annotations from the Spring Data Neo4j Rx.

 Spring Data Neo4j Rx supports data auditing as well, so you can use `@CreatedDate`, `@CreatedBy`, `@LastModifiedDate`, `@LastModifiedBy` as usual, just add `@EnableNeo4jAuditing` on the application class to enable it.
 Unfortunately, there is no `AuditorAware` reactive variant available  in SDN RX, thus it can not fill `CreatedBy` and `lastModifiedBy` automatically.

-Create a `Repository` class for `Post`.
+Create a `Repository` for the `Post` entity.

 ```java
 interface PostRepository extends ReactiveNeo4jRepository<Post, Long> {
 }
 ```

-Create a `Controller` to perform CRUD operations.
+Create a `Controller` to expose CRUD RESTful APIs.

 ```java
 @RestController()